ReeceMcMillin/CS490-Notes/src/chapter-1/challenges.md

     - differences must be addressed via [marshalling](../chapter-4/marshalling.md) if applications using these languages are to communicate with each other

-{:.def}
+{:.def term="Middleware"}
-Middleware: a software layer that provides a programming abstraction as well as masking the heterogeneity of the underlying networks, hardware, operating systems, and programming languages.
+A software layer that provides a programming abstraction as well as masking the heterogeneity of the underlying networks, hardware, operating systems, and programming languages.